Dante983/qmk_firmware/keyboards/sofle/keymaps/hellonavi/readme.md

 You can change `OLED_TITLE_PRIMARY` and `OLED_TITLE_SECONDARY` in `config.h` to change the title labels.
 You can put something like "Name's" "Sofle" there.

+`config.h` was also appended with LED animations.
+Feel free to comment the LGB and OLED attributes out.

 Ready to dive into the Wired ?

 HELL0 NAVI provides interactive animations for both sides :